King of Pops

 King of Pops is an Atlanta-based popsicle company.
 It was established by brothers Steven and Nick Carse, and is based out of the Atlanta neighborhood of Inman Park.
-The business operates 40 pushcarts and two customized ice cream trucks, and has retail branches in Athens, Georgia, Charleston, South Carolina, Greenville, South Carolina, Richmond, Virginia, Nashville, Tennessee, and Charlotte, North Carolina, among other places.
-The company plans to expand to Alpharetta, Georgia in the near future.
+The business operates 95 pushcarts and two customized ice cream trucks, and has retail branches in Athens, Georgia, Charleston, South Carolina, Greenville, South Carolina, Richmond, Virginia, Nashville, Tennessee, and Charlotte, North Carolina, among other places.
+King of Pops also operates three walk up bars in Atlanta that serve up pop-tails and slushies.
+Over the years King of Pops has made almost 500 flavors, most of which are between three and five ingredients.

 History

 The company was established in 2010 by Steven and Nick Carse.
 Steven Carse decided to start the business when he was laid off from his job as an analyst at AIG in 2009.
 Nick has said that when his brother got laid off "it was the final impetus" to start King of Pops.
 In April 2010, Carse began his business by selling frozen treats with a pushcart at a gas station.

 King of Pops business consists of carts, catering and wholesale.
 Product can be found in many high-end delis, urban markets and Whole Foods Market.
 They also have a window shop on their headquarter in Inman Park, Atlanta.
 In 2015, they started selling their pops at Turner Field during the Atlanta Braves home games.
 In addition, the company began selling their pops at First Tennessee Park during the Nashville Sounds home games in 2018.

 Amongst their most popular pop flavors are Chocolate Sea Salt, Raspberry Lime, Cookies n' Cream, Banana Puddin', Orange Basil and Strawberry Lemonade.

 In 2012, the company launched "Tree Elves", a business in which they and their employees delivered potted Christmas trees to customers dressed as elves, and then after the holidays they pick them up and take it to their Farm King of Crops for compost.
 In 2014, the company purchased a 68-acre farm in Douglasville, Georgia, where they intend to grow ingredients needed for their pops such as, according to Creative Loafing, "mint, basil, lemongrass, ginger, berries and melons".

 In 2015, Dad's Garage Theatre Company produced King of Pops: The Post Apocalyptic Musical, a fictionalized version of Steven Carse's story featuring battles between rival food trucks.
 The show was written by Mike Schatz and directed by Tom Rittenhouse.

+In 2020, in the height of COVID, King of Pops was impacted when corporate events, sporting events, and spring events were cancelled.
+As a result they had to lay off 50% of its workforce.
+At the same time, they launched a fund raising campaign to gift 10,000 pops to hospital and urgent care workers.